-- 36) Which of the following will be the most likely result of the ADA Amendments Act of 2008? - A) Employees will find it easier to prove that their disabilities are limiting. - B) The number of major life activities considered disabilities will be narrowed. - C) Employers will be required to make fewer accommodations for workers with disabilities. - D) Employers will be required to hire a specific percentage of disabled workers to be in compliance.
+- 48) Which of the following will be the most likely result of the ADA Amendments Act of 2008? - A) Employees will find it easier to prove that their disabilities are limiting. - B) The number of major life activities considered disabilities will be narrowed. - C) Employers will be required to make fewer accommodations for workers with disabilities. - D) Employers will be required to hire a specific percentage of disabled workers to be in compliance.

-Explanation: A) The new ADAA's basic effect will be to make it much easier for employees to show that their disabilities are limiting.
-For example, the new act makes it easier for an employee to show that his or her disability is influencing one of the employee's "major life activities."
-It does this by adding examples like reading, concentrating, thinking, sleeping, and communicating to the list of ADA major life activities.
+Explanation: A) The new ADAA's basic effect will be to make it much easier for employees to show that their disabilities are influencing one of their "major life activities," such as reading and thinking.